 Why does my child need this test?

 in the first weeks of life and beyond, he or she is likely to live a healthy life.

-What other tests might I have along with this test?
+What other tests might my child have along with this test?

 Newborns are also tested for other metabolic birth defects before they leave the hospital.

-What do your child's test results mean?
+What do my child's test results mean?

 How is this test done?

 Babies are usually screened for PKU with a heel-prick test.
-This requires drawing a few drops of blood from the infant's heel.
+This is done by drawing

 A urine test is an alternative to the heel prick.
 The healthcare provider will collect

 Does this test pose any risks?

 bruising.
 When the needle pricks your baby's heel, he or she may feel a slight sting

 What might affect my child's test results?

 Medicines like aspirin or antibiotics may affect the results of the urine test for

 Your baby is premature.
 This could lead to a false-positive result because certain

 Your baby has feeding problems such as vomiting.
 This could give a false-negative

 How do I get my child ready for this test?

 The test should not be done before 24 hours after birth.
+If you are breastfeeding,